Olupaula/twitter_sentiment_analysis/readme.md

 # Twitter Sentiment Analysis
 Time is an indespensible tool in any work of life, however it is limited.
-Millions of people all over the world use twitter everyday.
+Millions of people all over the world use Twitter (which in now called X) everyday.
 It will therefore be very difficult to put a sentiment on every tweet that comes in.

 This project focuses on predicting the sentiment on tweets from Twitter.